nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Cocytus Section 2 with Akihiko, Yukari, & Mitsuru

-Grind until Aigis is level 32 (Get Fire Boost on Hua Po at some point)
+Grind until Aigis is level 32 (Get Fire Boost on Hua Po at some point and Ice Boost on Sarasvati)

 Try to find Sati/Orobas, King Frost